AP-NORC poll: Pandemic especially tough on people of color

 “If our policies do not adequately address these shortfalls and the racial disparities in income, wealth, employment and wages, then we’re going to see the same pattern that we have seen historically,” said Valerie Wilson, director of the left-leaning Economic Policy Institute’s program on race, ethnicity and the economy.
 “It’s going to take much longer for these families to recover — if they ever recover economically.”

-The survey, conducted in mid April, found that 21% of Hispanics have been unable to make a rent or mortgage payment as a result of the outbreak, while 23% have been unable to pay a credit card bill.
+The survey, conducted in mid-April, found that 21% of Hispanics have been unable to make a rent or mortgage payment as a result of the outbreak, while 23% have been unable to pay a credit card bill.
 That compares with 8% of white Americans in both cases.
 Black Americans are also slightly more likely than white Americans to have been unable to pay a credit card bill, at 15%.

 New Mexico resident Denise Abraham, a retired teacher and librarian, said her 34-year-old son has experienced a loss of income after he quit his restaurant job because he didn’t want to potentially expose his family to the virus.